 6. Analyze subscriptions’ workloads

 This especially applies to big companies where you can’t follow everything that happens in the departments.
 You can try to communicate and review what kind of applications/systems are working in the subscriptions, and whether each of their business models is justified and needed.
 It often happens that there are some ghost resources (or even whole resource groups or subscriptions) which aren’t used anymore or the person by whom they are created has left the company and you don’t know if that system is being used and what for.
 Analyzing the workloads can also lead to improvement (and therefore cost optimization) when you come up with new ideas of how you can change the way the given system is working.

 Assign a Cloud Center of Excellence (CCoE) person with the responsibility of taking care of all the steps above.
 CCoE is based on Microsoft agile practices and a delivery model that provides a programmatic approach to implement, manage, and operate the Microsoft Azure platform for onboarding projects and Azure workloads effectively.
 This Solution utilizes DevOps principles combined with cloud native service management, cost considerations and security controls to empower IT to deliver and optimize products and services with speed, agility and control.
 These specialists often have broad knowledge in several cloud providers and all of their functionalities at once.
 So, Azure and AWS can be just two of their cloud skills arsenals.

 These are some of the possible approaches which you can use to tidy up your Azure tenant.
 Of course, if you make sure you have an Azure Governance strategy in place early and ensure proper enforcement, you can minimize waste from the start.

-Need advice on how you use Azure to your best advantage?
+Need advice on how you use Azure to your best advantage and reduce Azure cost?
 Let us take a look at how we may save you thousands of your Azure bills.
 Read more about our experience with Azure.